bruhtus/vim-simpbuf/readme.md

 ## Usage

+You can use simpbuf with `SimpBuf` command.
 After you invoke the `SimpBuf` command, there's a prompt that ask you whether you want to see list buffer, change buffer, or close buffer.
 Below is the action you can use:
 - If you press `L` (uppercase/lowercase doesn't matter), then you only see buffer list.
 To exit, `press enter or any key` like usual.
 - If you press `J` (uppercase/lowercase doesn't matter), and enter the buffer number you want to access, then the buffer gonna change to the buffer you specify.
 The buffer number is on the most left or the first column.
 - If you press `K` (uppercase/lowercase doesn't matter), and enter the buffer number you want to close, then it gonna close the buffer you specify.